LWJGL/lwjgl3/doc/notes/full.md

     * Enables tail-calls without argument shuffling, when Critical JNI Natives are used.
 - glfw: removed `CharSequence` overload of `glfwUpdateGamepadMappings`. **(S)** (#462)

+#### Known Issues

+- Core: LWJGL 3.2.2 is incompatible with Java 12 or higher. (#491)
+    * This issue is fixed in LWJGL 3.2.3.
+- Core: Using LWJGL 3.2.2 with a garbage collector that does not support object pinning, may lead to excessive GC-related blocking. (#490)
+    * Workaround: pass `-XX:-CriticalJNINatives` to the JVM.
+    * This issue is fixed in LWJGL 3.2.3.

 ### 3.2.1

 _Released 2018 Dec 08_